WinVector/wrapr/extras/LinkExample.md

 -   The "`!!`" symbol does not have the same [operator precedence](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Syntax.html) as an assignment symbols such as "`=`" or "`:=`", so you must often place "`!!`"-expressions in extra parentheses.
 -   In any assignment we must use "`:=`" for assignment if we using "`!!`" on the left-hand side of the assignment.

-The above are just the edge-cases, we haven't even gone into teaching the theory of quasi-quotation (let alone explaining `rlang::sym()` and the "`!!`" notation).
+The above are just some syntax edge-cases, we haven't even gone into teaching `rlang::sym()`, "`!!`", and the theory and semantics of quasi-quotation.

 ### [`seplyr`](https://winvector.github.io/seplyr/) solution